sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssl-ibmpkcs11</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : IBM OpenSSL PKCS#11 engine
+Short desc    : IBM OpenSSL PKCS#11 engine
 URL          : https://github.com/opencryptoki/openssl-ibmpkcs11
-Лицензия     : OpenSSL
+License      : OpenSSL
-Описание     : This package contains a shared object OpenSSL dynamic engine for the use
+Descript     : This package contains a shared object OpenSSL dynamic engine for the use
              : with a PKCS#11 implementation such as openCryptoki.
 ```